dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 :::image type="content" source="media/navigationpage/popping.png" alt-text="Popping a page from the navigation stack." border="false":::

-A `NavigationPage` consists of a navigation bar, with the active page being displayed below the navigation bar.
+A <xref:Microsoft.Maui.Controls.NavigationPage> consists of a navigation bar, with the active page being displayed below the navigation bar.
 The following diagram shows the main components of the navigation bar:

 :::image type="content" source="media/navigationpage/components.png" alt-text="NavigationPage components." border="false":::